SQL UPPER Function

-Summary: this tutorial shows you how to use the SQL UPPER function to convert a string into uppercase.
+Summary: in this tutorial, you’ll learn how to use the SQL UPPER function to return a new string with all characters converted to uppercase.

 SELECT